Crashkila101/csgoroll-bot/README.md

 ## Configuration Setup

 Run `python main.py` and log in to your Steam account.
-Once you are logged in, press Enter and specify the account's name.
-You can add as many accounts as you want.
+Follow the instructions that appear in your terminal.

 ## Running the Program